ucsb-cs9/s25/_lab/lab04.md

 due: 2024-04-08 23:59:59.59-7
 ---

-# Lab04: Network Penetration Testing Simulation using Stack-Based Traversal
+# Lab04: Network Path Discovery using Stack-Based Traversal

 ## Learning Goals
 In this lab, you'll practice:

-- Utilizing a Stack to simulate network path traversal
+- Utilizing a Stack to simulate network path discovery
-- Understanding how traversal algorithms are applied in cybersecurity
+- Understanding how traversal algorithms are applied in networking and cybersecurity
 - Practice writing [pytests](https://docs.pytest.org/en/stable/) to ensure your solution is correct

 Note: It is important that you start this lab early so you can utilize our office hours to seek assistance / ask clarifying questions during the week before the deadline if needed!

+## Network Path Discovery: Multiple Real-World Applications

+### Traditional Networking Context
+In computer networks, routers need to find paths from source to destination while navigating around offline nodes, congested links, or other obstacles.
+When traditional routing tables fail or need to be rebuilt, algorithms must discover alternate paths to maintain connectivity.

+Network engineers also need tools to verify network connectivity - confirming whether a path exists between two points in the network and identifying the specific route packets would take.
+This is essential for both designing networks and troubleshooting connectivity issues.

-## From Mazes to Networks: A Cybersecurity Context
+### Cybersecurity Context
-In the adversarial context of cybersecurity, teams (or military groups) need to access alternate paths to route traffic to a destination as fast as possible while avoiding certain paths that have been compromised or disabled.

-Similarly, penetration testers cybersecurity professionals who are hired by corporations to try to identify weaknesses in the digital defenses that safeguard certain digital assets.
-These hackers are paid handsomely to infiltrate the networks of their clients, pointing out security flaws with accompanying recommendations to eliminate the weaknesses.
+This same path-finding problem appears in cybersecurity contexts:

+- Military operations may need to identify alternative communication routes when primary channels are compromised
+- Cybersecurity penetration testers (ethical hackers hired to test security) need to discover possible paths through a network to reach sensitive assets
+- Security analysts trace potential attack paths through network infrastructure to identify vulnerabilities before malicious actors can exploit them

 Both scenarios involve a problem that can be modeled similarly to solving a maze, where:
 - Empty spaces (' ') represent accessible network nodes
-- Walls ('+') represent inaccessible systems or firewalls
+- Walls ('+') represent inaccessible systems, firewalls, or offline nodes
-- The goal ('G') represents a high-value target (e.g., a server with sensitive data)
+- The goal ('G') represents the destination server or high-value target

-Your task is to implement a "network penetration testing simulator" that determines if there's a path from a starting node to a target system, while documenting the traversal path.
+Your task is to implement a "network path discovery simulator" that determines if there's a path from a starting node to a destination, while documenting the hop count along the traversal path.

 ## Representing a Network
 We'll represent a network as an `n x m` 2D List, similar to how we would represent a maze: